-Selling Your Junk
+Selling Your Stuff

 Any money you make off of your items can be thrown into your savings account.
 This method is a win-win because you get rid of things you aren’t using, and you can build up your savings without changing your spending habits.

 Cutting Out Unnecessary Spending